jssql1234/docs-sqlpay/docs/usage/human-resource/faq.md

 **Solution:**

-1. Go to **Human Resource | Maintain Employee**..., you can found the following common use employee letters:
+1. Go to **Human Resource > Maintain Employee**..., you can find the following common use employee letters:

    - Acceptance of Resignation Letter
    - Appointment Letter